-When assembling your camera, please note that the AXIS 2100 is specifically intended for indoor use only, and that the charged coupled device (CCD) in the camera will become permanently damaged if the lens is exposed to too much direct sunlight or halogen light!
+Although the AXIS 2110 is intended for outdoor and indoor use, it is important to note that the charged coupled device (CCD) in the camera can become permanently damaged if it is exposed to too much direct sunlight, or halogen light.
+Therefore, it is important that the Adjustment Ring is not set fully open when installing the camera in bright light conditions.
 The Axis warranty does not cover CCD damage caused by prolonged exposure to strong light.

-The mounting assembly supplied with your AXIS 2100 features a screw head that attaches to the underside of the product.

-Fasten the AXIS 2100 to the mounting assembly and position it appropriately for your application; three holes in the base unit allow the product to be securely fastened to any wall or ceiling.
+The mounting assembly supplied with your AXIS 2110 features a screw head that attaches to the underside of the product.
+Fasten the AXIS 2110 to the mounting assembly and position it appropriately for your application.
+The three holes in the base unit allow the product to be securely fastened to any wall or ceiling.

-Note:

-If you need to mount your camera upside-down, the AXIS 2100 can be easily configured to flip images through 180°.
+Note: If you need to mount your camera upside-down, the AXIS 2110 can be easily configured to flip images through 180°.